GianKarl941/Open-Articles/readme.md

 I get that idea from [Luke Smith](https://lukesmith.xyz/).
 Why? because he inpires me to create websites that are not bloat, functional, and easy to use.
-Ans specifically, [based.cooking](https://based.cooking).
+And specifically, [based.cooking](https://based.cooking).
 I follow that same idea that "You get what you need to see" and I hope that would help other web developers to make their websites minimal and functional to use.

-# Can I contribute to this projrct?
+# Can I contribute to this project?

 Well for now, I haven't plan the core basics of how my wesite looks and function but you can suggest ideas if you want to.